ethanp/programming/StuffIWrote/Java/simple-p2p/README.md

 ### Tracker

 * Has lists of peers seeding and leeching for each file
-    * In the , the node providing this service is called an "index"
 * In the first, simplest iteration, it will just direct you to the seeders and initiate a download from them
     * E.g. 1/2 from one guy 1/2 from the other